Castle Hill Village: Today

 In 2022, there were over 150 houses in the village.
 Most are holiday homes but some have permanent residents, including Reid who still lives there.
 A daily school bus service runs to Springfield, just over 30 km from Castle Hill Village.
 There are no public facilities other than a public toilet at the village hall and a children's playground.

 Selwyn District has set separate design rules in its district plan for buildings in Castle Hill Village so that the alpine character of the location is reflected.
 In 2020, a resource consent allowing up to 111 new plots was granted.

 Mountain biking is popular around Castle Hill Village with the Hogsback track connecting Castle Hill Village with Texas Flat on the Mount Cheeseman Ski Field Road.
 The majority of the track construction was carried out in a series of community work parties over the 2010/2011 summer.

-Castle Hill Village's proximity to the Porters Ski Resort, Mount Cheesman, Broken River and Craigieburn Ski Fields makes it popular with Christchurch residents during the winter.
+Castle Hill Village's proximity to the Porters Ski Resort, Mount Cheeseman, Broken River and Craigieburn Ski Fields makes it popular with Christchurch residents during the winter.